-This report ("Report") constitutes the first report prepared by Home Hardware Stores Limited (hereafter referred to as "HHSL" "our", "us" or "we") pursuant to the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act (the "Act") established under the laws of Canada.
+This report ("Report") by Home Hardware Stores Limited (hereafter referred to as "HHSL" "our", "us" or "we") is prepared pursuant to the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act (the "Act") established under the laws of Canada.

-This Report relates to the fiscal year ended December 31, 2023 (the "Reporting Period").
+This Report relates to the fiscal year ended December 31, 2024 (the "Reporting Period").